clairey-zx81/json-model/TUTO.md

 integers from floats, but can also be configured to be more tolerant.

 In the previous example, we used `-1.0` to represent a floating point number in a coordinate.
-JSON: This definition precludes validating against a strict integer, eg `5432` would be rejected.
+This definition precludes validating against a strict integer, eg `5432` would be rejected.

 Consider the model in file `Town.model.json`, which defines a town objects: